dhall-lang/dhall-lang/standard/binary.md

 A compliant implementation MAY support encoding or decoding other versions of the protocol standardized within this document for backwards compatibility.

-The version strings will typically be version numbers of the form "X.Y", where:
+The protocol version strings will typically be version numbers of the form "X.Y", where:

 * Changing the version from "X.Y" to "X.{Y + 1}" indicates a non-breaking change
 * Changing the version from "X.Y" to "{X + 1}.0" indicates a breaking change

 "X" is "major version number" and "Y" is the "minor version number".

-This version number convention is purely a fallible convention and is not necessarily enforced by the standardized semantics.
+This version number convention is a convention and is not enforced by the standardized semantics.
 Whenever the version numbering convention is inconsistent with the standardized encoding/decoding judgments, the judgments are authoritative.

-For example, a judgment that decodes expressions tagged with a protocol version string of "X.{Y + 1}" will not necessarily decode expressions tagged with a protocol version string of "X.Y".
-In theory the decoder should be backwards compatible with expressions tagged with smaller minor numbers, but in practice it might not due to standardization errors.
+For example, a judgment that decodes expressions tagged with a protocol version string of "X.{Y + 1}" should in theory also be able to decode expressions tagged with a protocol version string of "X.Y".
+In practice a standardization error might cause the newer protocol version to be incompatible with the older protocol version despite sharing the same major version number.

-Backwards compatibility is not assumed and is always made explicit by the standardized judgments.
-For example, if the decoder for protocol version string `X.Z` is backward compatible with protocol version string `X.Y` then you will see two judgments like this:
+Implementations MUST NOT assume backwards compatibility unless that compatibility is explicitly standardized.
+For example, if the decoder for protocol version string `X.Z` is backward compatible with protocol version string `X.Y` then you will see two judgments making that compatibility
+explicit:

         decode-X.Z(e₀) = e₁